Philippine Air Force Lady Jet Spikers

-The Philippine Air Force women's volleyball team represents the Philippine Air Force in women's volleyball competitions.
-It previously competed in the Shakey's V-League/Premier Volleyball League, last taking on the name Philippine Air Force Lady Jet Spikers.
+The Philippine Air Force Lady Jet Spikers represent the Philippine Air Force in women's volleyball competitions.
+It previously competed in the Shakey's V-League/Premier Volleyball League.
 The team is composed of enlisted personnel and reinforced with civilian players from time to time.

 From 2014 to 2015, the team collaborated with the RC Cola Raiders in the Philippine Super Liga, sharing its players and coaching staff, competing as the RC Cola-Air Force Raiders.